Coutj/DataSUS/README.md

 # DATASUS Pipeline

-A pipeline project to handle DATASUS SIM data.
+A pipeline to handle data from the Brazilian Unified Healthcare System.

-_This project is a part of my learning process in the data engineering field.
+_This project is part of my learning process in the data engineering field.
 However, it was built as an exercise and is not intended for production use._

 In this project we can extract data from the Brazilian Unified Healthcare System (SUS), load all this massive information into a data lake, and then execute the processing step to format the dataset (a classic ELT approach).

-To get more details, check out my post on Medium.
+To get more details, check out [my post](https://medium.com/@coutj/datasus-pipeline-a2be4833e656) on Medium.

 ## Key Components